crawdaddie/cv/content/_index.md

 I am most interested in roles where I can build on my technical leadership, and work on distributed, data-intensive cloud-native systems.

 ## Experience
-### Curation Corporation - Senior backend engineer
+### Curation Corporation - Senior backend developer
 London - 6/2021 - present
 - Development of internal tools consisting of a user-facing platform supporting ESG experts in synthesising smart insights and business intelligence from a wide variety of news sources
 - {{<kwt "typescript nodejs kubernetes docker graphql">}}designed, implemented and launched new features for creating automated email briefings which reduced the time taken to create briefings by 84% compared to previous non-integrated workflows{{</kwt>}}
 - {{<kwt "kubernetes elasticsearch nodejs">}}maintenance and tuning of data pipelines which process 3 million articles a day and push them to different search indices{{</kwt>}}
 - {{<kwt "python fastapi">}}productionisation and deployment of NLP models as FastAPI services for purposes of abstractive text-summarisation and entity extraction{{</kwt>}}
-  in the case of abstractive text-summarisation performed on GPUs, I also managed securing the extra-cluster deployments from traffic outside our network and linking them to the rest of our infrastructure over a VPN
+  in the case of abstractive text-summarisation performed on GPUs, I also managed securing the extra-cluster deployments from traffic outside our network and linking them to the rest of our infrastructure over a VPN.
   this reduced the time taken to generate an abstract by 90% compared to a CPU-based deployment
-- implemented several DX improvements to backend services:
+- implemented several DX improvements to our backend codebase:
-  - {{<kwt "typescript graphql">}}added typescript, increased modularity and inversion of control{{</kwt>}}
+  - {{<kwt "typescript graphql">}}championed use of typescript and increased modularity with some instances of dependency injection{{</kwt>}}
   - increased test-coverage and added backend test-suites to CI pipelines
+  - database migrations
   - {{<kwt "kubernetes docker mssql">}}utilities for repeatable fully-seeded test deployments{{</kwt>}}
   - {{<kwt "gitlab docker">}}optimisation and parallelisation of CI/CD pipelines{{</kwt>}}

-  which improved my team's confidence in delivery, code quality and cadence
+  which greatly improved my team's confidence in delivery, code quality and cadence

 ### Birdie — Full-stack developer
 London - 11/2019 - 2/2021
-- {{<kwt "typescript postgresql $hljtjs">}}Development of various frontend and backend components of Birdie’s elderly care software ecosystem{{</kwt>}}
+- {{<kwt "typescript postgresql reactjs nestjs">}}Development of various frontend and backend components of Birdie’s elderly care software ecosystem{{</kwt>}}
 - {{<kwt "typescript nestjs">}}improved performance of backend services by adding permissions-caching layers{{</kwt>}}
 - {{<kwt "aws">}}added compression to api responses validating 90% avg reduction in payload size, and 50% avg reduction in response times{{</kwt>}}
 - {{<kwt "typescript nestjs">}}helping improve system consistency by implementing utilities for optimistic concurrency control{{</kwt>}}